neilsmurphy/backtrader_template/README.md

 The second parameter is boolean and is used to determine if this parameter is exported to the database after running the backtest for use in analysis.

-#### Memory
-A discussion about memory.
-I try to separate analyzers into two categories.
-Those that essentially have one line output per test, and analyzers that have multiple lines per test.
-If I'm only executing a modest number of backtests, I will go ahead and use a 'full_export' to the database, meaning all analyzers.
-But saving OHLV data and other such large datasets is not conducive to large backtest.
-For large backtests I will set 'full_export=False' which is good for fast backtesting.
-You can control which analyzers are included in full or not full in the extension/analyzer module at the bottom.

 #### Extensions
 Separate modules are stored in the extension directory and then import to main as